 Marking significant events in world history, including the fall of the Berlin Wall, the collapse of communism in the Soviet Union, and U.S. military action against Iraq, this collection documents a transformative period in world history and the voice and politics of one of our great leaders.

-George H.W.
-Bush, forty-first president of the United States (1989-1993), is the author of Speaking of Freedom, a collection of his speeches and coauthor with Brent Scowcroft of the critically acclaimed 1998 book A World Transformed.
-Born in 1924, he died in 2018 at the age of ninety-four.
+George Bush, forty-first president of the United States (1989-1993, is the co-author with Brent Scowcroft of the 1998 critically acclaimed book A World Transformed.
+He and his wife Barbara, live in Houston, Texas, and Kennebunkport, Maine.

 Get a FREE e-book by joining our mailing list today!